 As with most other Pyrobombus this is a species closely associated with open woodland conditions.
 Gardens are basically this and the species is strongly synanthropic in Britain, although this may change as it becomes more established.

-No parasites are recorded for this species in Britain, but elsewhere within the range of B. hypnorum, the non-British B. norvegicus is a social parasite.
+No parasites are recorded for this species in Britain, but elsewhere within the wider range of B. hypnorum, the non-British B. norvegicus is a social parasite.